The definition of an advisor

 Financial planners can be paid in different ways.
 Be sure to ask your planner how they’re paid.

-Insurance advisors are trained and licensed to provide advice about and sell insurance.
+Insurance advisors are trained and licensed to provide advice and sell insurance.
 Some specialize in certain products, such as property or life insurance.

 Some insurance advisors may also be registered to sell investments and are generally paid by the companies whose products they sell.